eikehmueller/ma32070/lectures/MathematicalBackground.md

 2. Assemble the right-hand-side vector $\boldsymbol{b}^{(h)}$.
 3. Solve the linear system $A^{(h)} \boldsymbol{u}^{(h)} = \boldsymbol{b}^{(h)}$ for $\boldsymbol{u}^{(h)}$.
 4. Reconstruct the solution $u_h(x)$ from the dof-vector $\boldsymbol{u}^{(h)}$ according to the expansion in $(\star)$.

+In the rest of this course we will discuss how each of these steps can be implemented in Python.
+For the solution of the linear algebra system we will use an efficient library.